 In 2019, The Company had planned to return to Maniitsoq and other regional target areas to continue our systematic exploration program.
 Unfortunately, the Company was not successful in completing a treasury financing within the lead-time required for the logistical planning in Greenland.
-The initial 2019 work program for Maniitsoq project has been postponed to the 2020 summer season subsequent to a successful financing capable of supporting an integrated exploration program.
+The initial 2019 work program for Maniitsoq project had been postponed to the 2020 summer season subsequent to a successful financing capable of supporting an integrated exploration program.
 However, the 2020 summer program was further delayed due to the COVID-19 travel restrictions.
 Management is re-assessing the possibility of carrying out the program in 2021.
-The Company reported its remaining results from the 2018 exploration program on the Maniitsoq property in April 2019.
-Details are provided below.
-Holes drilled in 2018 are referenced in Figures 1 and 2 in Exploration and Development Activities section under "2018 Exploration Activities".